+Phone:

+Ext: TTY

+Fax:

+E-mail:

-8. Authorizing Signature
+8. Authorizing Si ignature

-This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social

 Security Act.
-The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
-The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+The state certification requirement if applicable, from the element of Medicaid agency to CM Upon approval by CMS services to the specified er with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social assures that all materials referenced in this waiver application (including standards, licensure and nts) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the MS in the form of waiver amendments.
+S, the waiver application serves as the state's authority to provide home and community-based waiver d target groups.
+The state attests that it will abide by all provisions of the approved waiver and will ne waiver in accordance with the assurances specified in Section 5 and the additional requirements of the request.

-Signature: Jarrod Terry
+Signature:

 State Medicaid Director or Designee

-Submission Date: Aug 16, 2016
+Submission Date:

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name: Blowe
+Last Name:

+Jones

-First Name: Marc
+First Name: Alisa

-Title: Medical Care Program Manager
+Title:

-Agency: Maryland Department of Health and Mental Hygiene
+Agency: Medical Care Program Manager Maryland Department of Health

 Address: 201 W. Preston Street

 Address 2: Room 133

 City: Baltimore

 State: Maryland

 Zip: 21201

+Application for 1915 (c) HCBS Waiver: MD.0645.R03.00 - Jul 01, 2021 Page 11 of 139

+• • (0)

-Phone: (410) 767-1713 Ext: TTY
+Phone: (410) 767-3014 Ext: TTY

 Fax: (410) 333-5362

-E-mail: marc.blowe@maryland.gov

-Attachments
+E-mail: Attachments

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
-Check all boxes that apply.

-- Replacing an approved waiver with this waiver. - Combining waivers. - Splitting one waiver into two waivers. - Eliminating a service. - Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C. - Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

-Making any changes that could result in reduced services to participants.
+Replacing an ap Splitting one wa Adding or decre Adding or decre count of particip Adding new, or Making any cha any of the following changes from the current approved waiver.
+Opproved waiver with this waiver.
+Combining waivers.
+Alver into two waivers.
+Eliminating a service.
+Pasing an individual cost limit pertaining to eligibility.
+Pasing limits to a service or a set of services, as specified in Appropriate (Factor C).
+Indeed the decreasing a limitation on the number of participants served anges that could result in some participants losing eligibility or another Medicaid authority.
+Inges that could result in reduced services to participants. pendix C. Reducing the unduplicated at any point in time.

-Specify the transition plan for the waiver:

 Not applicable.

-Attachment #2: Home and Community-Based Settings Waiver Transition Plan

-Specify the state's process to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.

-Consult with CMS for instructions before completing this item.
-This field describes the status of a transition process at the point in time of submission.
-Relevant information in the planning phase will differ from information required to describe attainment of milestones.

-To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in this field may reference that statewide plan.
-The narrative in this field must include enough information to demonstrate that this waiver complies with federal HCB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c) (6), and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
-Quote or summarize germane portions of the statewide HCB settings transition plan as required.
-Note that Appendix C-5 HCB Settings describes settings that do not require transition; the settings listed there meet federal
+Specify the state's prorequirements at 42 CF Consult with CMS for in time of submission. milestones.
+To the extent that the reference that statewic complies with federal 441.301(c)(6), and the germane to this waive ne and Community-Based Settings Waiver Transition Plan cess to bring this waiver into compliance with federal home and cess to bring this waiver into compliance with federal home and cess to bring this waiver into compliance with federal home and cess 441.301(c)(4)-(5), and associated CMS guidance.
+Instructions before completing this item.
+This field describes the session information in the planning phase will differ from information that has submitted a statewide HCB settings transition plan to Cleade plan.
+The narrative in this field must include enough information that this submission is consistent with the portions of the statewide HCB settings describes settings that do not require transition: status of a transition process at the point mation required to describe attainment of MS, the description in this field may on to demonstrate that this waiver ion requirements at 42 CFR HCB settings transition plan that are attings transition plan as required.

-Note that Appendix C-5 HCB Settings describes settings that do not require transition; the settings listed there meet federal HCB setting requirements as of the date of submission.
+В setting requirements as of the date of submission.
 Do not duplicate that information here.